 Cardiff and Vale University Health Board is proud to host the South Wales Neuroendocrine Tumour (NET) Service, a European centre of excellence.
 The service collaborates with Swansea Bay University Health Board and Velindre Cancer Centre to offer dedicated care to people in South Wales diagnosed with neuroendocrine cancer.

-The South Wales NET Service provides care for people living in the Cardiff and Vale, Aneurin Bevan, Swansea Bay, Cwm Taf Morgannwg, Hywel Dda and Powys Health Board areas, who are diagnosed with neuroendocrine cancer.
+The South Wales NET Service serves individuals diagnosed with neuroendocrine cancer across the South Wales Health Boards, including Cardiff and Vale, Aneurin Bevan, Swansea Bay, Cwm Taf Morgannwg, Hywel Dda, and Powys.